julienneves/julienneves.github.io/_pages/teaching.md

 author_profile: true
 ---
 ---
-I have served as a teaching assistant for the following courses at Cornell University (evaluations available on request):
+I have served as a teaching assistant for the following courses at Cornell University:

 _Undergraduate_
 * Introductory Microeconomics